galtrold/propeller.mvc/README.md

 # Propeller MVC

 ## What is this?
 Propeller MVC is a small library created to improve the developer workflow when building Sitecore solutions.
-Sitecore provides standard rendering of Sitecore items but in the real world, elements sometimes require .
-Secondly, more and more data is flowing between the server and browser via asynchronous calls
+Sitecore provides standard rendering of Sitecore items but in the real world, you often need a more fine grained access to the data properties.
+Secondly, more and more data is flowing between the server and browser via asynchronous calls which means we need the raw data instead of the HTML presentation.

 # Getting started